TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 2/Luke 2.33.md

 ---

-And his father and his mother were marvelling at the things which were spoken concerning him;
+Joseph and his mother were marveling at the things which were spoken concerning him,